Tigray Region: 2020 administrative reorganisation

 Between 2018 and 2020, as part of a reform aimed to deepen and strengthen decentralisation, woredas were reorganised, and new boundaries established.
 As smaller towns had been growing, they had started providing a larger range of services, such as markets and even banks, that encouraged locals to travel there rather than to their formal woreda centre.
-However, these locals still had to travel to their local woreda centre for most local government services - often in a different direction.
+However, these locals still had to travel to their local woreda centre for most local government services – often in a different direction.
 In 2018 and 2019, after multiple village discussions that were often vigorous in the more remote areas, 21 independent urban administrations were added and other boundaries re-drawn, resulting in an increase from 35 to 88 woredas in January 2020.

 Tigray War

-Following the 2020 Tigray regional election, after months of preparation with the Eritrean army, as demonstrated by the Eritrean president visiting the Ethiopian air force on October 14, 2020, the Ethiopian military launched attacks on the government of Tigray headquarters in Mekelle on 4 November, marking the beginning of the Tigray War.
-Ethiopian troops as well as Amhara militia advanced through southern Tigray, while Eritrean troops occupied border towns in northern Tigray.
-Amhara militias also occupied Western Tigray and still do as of 2023.
+Following the 2020 Tigray regional election, on 4 November, after the attacks by TDF on Northern Command units in Tigray and missiles sent to Eritrea, the Ethiopian and Eritrean militaries launched counterattacks.
+Ethiopian forces advanced through southern Tigray, while Eritrean troops occupied northern border towns.

-Warfare, the COVID-19 pandemic in Ethiopia, and a locust outbreak all contributed to an emergency food situation in the region in January 2021.
-Two million people faced food shortages; the situation was particularly dire in Shire Inda Selassie, where there are 100,000 refugees.
-The Famine Early Warning Systems Network said parts of central and eastern Tigray are likely in emergency phase 4, a step below famine.
+Warfare, the COVID-19 pandemic in Ethiopia, and a locust outbreak contributed to an emergency food situation in the region by January 2021.
+Approximately two million people faced food shortages, with a critical situation in Shire Inda Selassie, hosting 100,000 refugees.
+The Famine Early Warning Systems Network indicated that parts of central and eastern Tigray were likely in emergency phase 4, a step below famine.

+After the Tigray War

+After the Tigray War (2020–2022), which resulted in an estimated 600,000 deaths, the Tigray region faced ongoing instability.
+A peace agreement in November 2022 led to the formation of an interim administration, but the region struggled with implementing key provisions, such as the return of displaced people.
+In 2025, tensions resurfaced when Tigray’s interim president, Getachew Reda, fled to Addis Ababa after a faction led by former TPLF leader Debretsion Gebremichael seized control.
+The power struggle sparked fears of renewed conflict.
+In response, Prime Minister Abiy Ahmed invited Tigrayans to suggest a new leader via email and extended the interim administration’s mandate.
+This development followed internal struggles, including a coup attempt and clashes, as well as growing concerns over tensions with neighboring Eritrea, which added to the regional instability.

 Geography

 Location and size

 Tigray is situated between 12° – 15°N and 36° 30' – 40° 30'E.

 A 2006 national statistics report stated the land area as 50079 km2.
 The 2011 National Statistics gave an area of 41410 km2, but the sum of the figures it gave for the Tigray zones was substantially different, rendering the 2011 report internally inconsistent.
-The figure of 50,079 km2 is supported by the Google Maps area calculator.
+The figure of 53,036 km2 (20,477 sq mi) is supported by the Google Maps area calculator demonstrated in this article.